-For the summer of 2014, the OWUSS plans to offer 5 internships in North America.
+For the summer of 2015, the OWUSS plans to offer several internships in North America.
 Internship details are listed below.
 More internships may be offered, so please check this website periodically for updates.
 The application deadline is January 31, 2015.
 Applications will open in August-September for the 2015 class.

 American Academy of Underwater Science (AAUS) Scientific Diving Internship

 This internship will provide undergraduates with the experience and opportunities necessary for a future in science, diving for research, or scientific diving-related fields.
 Intern applicants can be students from colleges and universities with an interest in science and diving.
 The program runs primarily from mid-May through August and will include training at one of several AAUS organizational member sites.
 This training will give the intern the necessary dive qualifications to allow participation on research projects requiring scientific diving and introduce the intern to careers that utilize scientific diving as a tool.
 Once trained as an AAUS-recognized diver-in training, interns will participate in underwater field-work at one or more locations and research facilities associated with AAUS.
 The internship will be supported by funding for travel to/from site, room, board, and other internship-related expenses.

 PLEASE NOTE: Priority for this internship will be given to applicants who have NOT yet been awarded the AAUS scientific diver certification.